Simon Woolley, Baron Woolley of Woodford: Career

-He called, in 2019, for local councillors to become more diverse, after it emerged that of the 200 councillors in South Gloucestershire, Bath and North East Somerset and North Somerset, none was from a black, Asian or minority ethnic background.
+In 2019, Woolley called for local councillors to become more diverse, after it emerged that of the 200 councillors in South Gloucestershire, Bath and North East Somerset and North Somerset, none was from a black, Asian or minority ethnic background.
 In May 2019, Woolley and Operation Black Vote launched a ground-breaking report into more than 130 key local authorities that emphasised the lack of BME representation.
 In over one third of those local authorities, many with sizeable BME populations, they either had no or just one BME councillor.

-Along with former Downing Street advisors Nick Timothy and Will Tanner, Woolley is seen as the inspiration and one of the architects for the Government of the United Kingdom Race Disparity Unit, and served as the Advisory Chair.
+Along with former Downing Street advisors Nick Timothy and Will Tanner, Woolley is seen as the inspiration and one of the architects for the Government of the United Kingdom Race Disparity Unit, and he served as the Advisory Chair.
 He has worked with the Open Source Foundation on their global drugs policy projects.
 He secured £90 million of funding to encourage disadvantaged young people to work.
-When Operation Black Vote started, there were four black or minority ethnic members of parliament; as of 2019, there are over 50.
-He has written for The Guardian, Huffington Post and The Independent.
+When Operation Black Vote started, there were four black or minority ethnic members of parliament; as of 2019, there are more than 50.
+Woolley has written for The Guardian, Huffington Post and The Independent.

 On 30 March 2021, it was announced that Woolley had been elected as the next principal of Homerton College, Cambridge.
 On 1 October 2021, he took up the appointment in succession to Professor Geoffrey Ward.
-He is the first black man to be head of an Oxbridge college.
+Woolley is the first black man to be head of an Oxbridge college.

+In 2022, Woolley's memoir Soar: My Journey from Council Estate to House of Lords was published, with a foreword by Rev. Jesse Jackson (Manilla Press/Bonnier Books).

+In July 2023, Woolley was a guest on BBC Radio 4, Desert Island Discs and spoke of his love for his teenage son Luca and their shared musical tastes.

+On February 2025, Simon was announced as one of the new Independent Non-Executive Directors for the Co-Op.